 Benefits Of Using MBL’s Mold and Bacteria Testing Services

-- MBL is fully accredited by the Canadian Association for Laboratory Accreditation (CALA) to ISO 17025, so your assured of quality, scientifically defensible results
+- MBL is fully accredited by the Canadian Association for Laboratory Accreditation (CALA) to ISO 17025, so your assured of quality, scientifically strong results

-- Consults with you on the most appropriate test methods to use for your samples, or what samples may be ppropriate for a given investigation.
+- Consults with you on the most appropriate test methods to use for your samples, or what samples may be appropriate for a given investigation.
 Inappropriate test methods or samples cost more money and give results that may be difficult to interpret or defend and subsequently a waste of resources.
-In most cases, simple tests for mold and bacteria analysis that cost less are good enough and the results are easy to interpret.

-- Provides you with data interpretation (if required) and relevant technical information.
+- Provide you with data interpretation (if required) and relevant technical information.
 We don’t just list molds and bacteria that were identified, we will also detail all the relevant identified analysis information.

-- Provides services after working hours.
-We understand on-time completion of projects is critical to your business.
+- Always willing to provide services after working hours; we understand on-time completion of projects is critical to your business.

-- Provides free unlimited after-sales consultation.
-As our client, you enjoy unlimited help by sending your questions by email to our Help Desk or by filling out our Question Form.
-For immediate assistance, our clients are free to call our helpline at 905-290-9101.
+- Provide free unlimited after-sales consultation.
+As our client, you enjoy unlimited assistance by sending your questions directly to our Help Desk or by filling out our Question Form.
+For immediate assistance, you are free to call our helpline at 905-290-9101.

-Mold and bacteria testing services include analysis of non-viable mold air samples (Air-O-Cell, VersaTrap, Micro 5, cyclex D, LARO-100, pcm cassettes), viable mold and bacteria air samples (RCS, Andersen, etc), direct microscopic and culture analyses of bulk samples (drywall, wallpaper, pieces of carpets, insulation material, dust, wood and other matrices), tape-lift and swab or wipe samples.
+Our mold testing service, along with bacteria testing include analysis of non-viable mold air samples (Air-O-Cell, VersaTrap, Micro 5, cyclex D, LARO-100, pcm cassettes), viable mold and bacteria air samples (RCS, Andersen, etc), direct microscopic and culture analyses of bulk samples (drywall, wallpaper, pieces of carpets, insulation material, dust, wood and other matrices), tape-lift and swab or wipe samples.

 Who We Serve

 Our clients include:

 - Certified mold Remediators (CMR) and Certified Mold Inspectors (CMI)